 This will be followed up in writing and a record kept at school.
-A record of all accidents and injuries is maintained in the Accident Report Books, one in the school office (for Upper School and all Head Injuries in Lower and Upper School) and one in the Lower School sick room (for Lower School).
-EYFS maintains its own records in the EYFS setting.
-A record of all accidents, injuries and the administration of first aid is maintained in the accident logs.
+A record of all accidents, injuries and the administration of first aid is maintained on the schools MIS System- iSAMS.

 In relation to a head injury, please refer to Appendix 4.